kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 Then:

-1. Clone the repo (`git clone https://github.com/kernel-matrix-benchmarks/kernel-matrix-benchmarks.git`).
+1. Clone the repo  with `git clone https://github.com/kernel-matrix-benchmarks/kernel-matrix-benchmarks.git`.
-2. Enter the main directory (`cd kernel-matrix-benchmarks`).
+2. Enter the main directory with `cd kernel-matrix-benchmarks`.
 3. Run `pip3 install -r requirements.txt`.
 4. Run `python3 install.py` to build all the libraries inside Docker containers (this can take a while, like 10-30 minutes).